-An introduction to OOP concepts and design using C++ programming language.
+An introduction to OOP concepts and design using the C# programming language.
 Topics include I/O streams, classes, objects, inheritance, function and operator overloading, rules of scope, memory allocation, references, and class libraries.
-Prerequisite: CIS 241 or CIS 244.
+Closed to students who have taken or who are currently taking CS301.
+Prerequisite: CIS 117 or CIS 244.